buds-lab/python-for-building-analysts/README.md

 [07-Scenarios - EnergyPlus Post-Processing 2 - Comparing Simulation and Measured.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/07-Scenarios%20-%20EnergyPlus%20Post-Processing%202%20-%20Comparing%20Simulation%20and%20Measured.ipynb) -- This is a notebook where I compare output data from EnergyPlus with some measured heating data.
 This notebook also has many advanced techniques using the Pandas library.
 Better annotation is on its way.

+08-Scenarios - An eppy Scenario -- haven't had the time to create this yet.
+Santosh, perhaps you have a more implemented example

 [09-Scenarios - Measured Data Visualization and R Integration.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/09-Scenarios%20-%20Measured%20Data%20Visualization%20and%20R%20Integration.ipynb) -- A big .csv file (80+ MB) from a real chilled water plant is loaded, visualized, and some of the data is passed to R to fit an ARIMA model (psuedo-successfully)

 [10-Scenarios - VRV Performance Curve Maker.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/10-Scenarios%20-%20VRV%20Performance%20Curve%20Maker.ipynb) -- A super crude notebook with code I used to create VRV performance curve coefficients for EnergyPlus from raw manufacturer data.
 Its sort of an advanced and obscure notebook.